Ségou: Climate

 Ségou has a hot semi-arid climate (Köppen BSh).
 The city is irrigated by two important waterways: the Niger and the Bani River.
 Ségou has two seasons: a rainy season and a dry season.
-The rainy season starts in May and lasts about five months until September.
+The rainy season starts in June and lasts about four months until September.
 Ségou's dry season includes a relatively mild period followed by a period of sweltering heat.
 The average yearly rainfall is about 640 mm.
 The harmattan is the dominant wind in the dry season and it blows from north to south.
 The monsoon blowing from south to north-west is frequent during rainy season (hivernage).

 Demography

 As of the 2009 Mali Census, Ségou has a population of 130,690, up from 105,305 in 1998.
 A 2007 estimate put the city's population at 118,814.

 The population of the Ségou Region is largely rural, and nomadic semi-sedentary or sedentary.
 The population consists of many ethnic groups, such as Bambara, Bozo, Fulani, Soninke, Malinke and Toucouleur.

 The town of Ségou itself is home to a variety of ethnic groups, including the Malinke, the Soninke, the Fulani, and the Toucouleur, due to its complex history and status as a regional commercial center.